-The WREZ process is analogous to British Columbia's pending BCUC-led inquiry (Under Section 5 of the Utilities Commission Act, page 12).
-The inquiry will determine provincial long-term transmission needs based, in part, on establishing zones of renewable energy potential.
-Enabling the rational and efficient development of BC's clean, renewable and low carbon generating potential requires an expanded domestic transmission system to connect remote, locationally constrained resources with load centres, and strong interties with neighbouring provinces and states.
+The WREZ process is analogous to British Columbia's BCUC-led inquiry (under Section 5 of the Utilities Commission Act).
+The inquiry will determine provincial long-term transmission needs based, in part, on the geographic location of renewable energy resources that will potentially be developed over a 30 year period.
+Enabling the rational and efficient development of BC's clean or renewable or low carbon electricity potential requires an expanded domestic transmission system to connect remote, locationally constrained resources with load centres, and strong interties with neighbouring provinces and states.
 BCTC views the WREZ process as complementary to the BCUC inquiry, since the inquiry process is provincial in scope and the WREZ process is regional.